JoaoLopesF/SerialDebug/README.md

 <a href="https://github.com/JoaoLopesF/SerialDebug/blob/master/LICENSE.txt">![GitHub](https://img.shields.io/github/license/mashape/apistatus.svg)</a>
 [![Gitter chat](https://badges.gitter.im/SerialDebug/gitter.png)](https://gitter.im/SerialDebug/Public)

-Improved serial debugging to Arduino, with simple software debugger, to see/change global variables, to add watch for these variables, or call a function, in runtime, using serial monitor or SerialDebugApp.
+Improved serial debugging to Arduino, with with debug levels and simple software debugger, to see/change global variables, to add watch for these variables, or call a function, in runtime, using serial monitor or SerialDebugApp.